 Browse our list of some of the best Finance APIs to build applications with.

-Their rate limit is fairly slow if you’re not paying for an API key, but they offer a high-quality paid solution if their product seems to be appropriate for your goals.
+Their rate limit is fairly slow if you’re not paying for an API key, but they offer a high-quality paid solution if their product is appropriate for your goals.

 Their endpoints offer live, historical, time frame, and currency conversion data.

-Investors Exchange Trading, or IEX, can be another viable alternative.
+Investors Exchange Trading, or IEX, is another viable alternative.

 This option is preferable if you’re a developer that likes to make more rapid requests for data.

-Their documentation does not disclose any limit to their API usage, and they have officially stated on their website that individual developers are allowed to make up to one hundred requests per second.
+Their documentation does not disclose any limit to their API usage, and they have officially stated on their website that individual developers can make up to one hundred requests per second.
 This is much higher than most free APIs.

-It’s difficult to find any drawbacks to this organization because the sort of service they offer is really quite exceptional.
+It’s difficult to find any drawbacks to this organization because the service they offer is quite exceptional.

-If you’re an AI researcher, this organization might be of special interest to you as well.
+This organization might also be of special interest to AI investors.